vari-sh/RedTeamGrimoire/README.md

 🧟 NecroMirror - Reflect the shadow essence of the system and steal SAM, SECURITY, SOFTWARE and SYSTEM from the shadow world.

 🩸 SoulDumper - Rip the spirit from LSASS and claim its secrets.

-🪞 Doppelganger – Mirror the soul of LSASS, clone its essence, and conceal the stolen memory beneath layers of arcane obfuscation.

 ----------------------------------------------------------------------